Ante Zelck: Life

 Ante Zelck was born and raised in Celle, Lower Saxony.
-After finishing high school he completed an apprenticeship as a locksmith.
-In 1988 he went to Berlin to complete his Abitur as a second course of education.
-During this time he lived several occupied houses in the Berlin districts Mitte and Kreuzberg.
-After he studied social education at the First State Technical College for Social Education in Berlin and completed his studied in 1996.
+After finishing high school, he completed an apprenticeship as a locksmith.
+In 1988, he went to Berlin to complete his Abitur as a second course of education.
+During this time, he lived in several occupied houses in the Berlin districts of Mitte and Kreuzberg.
+After, he studied social education at the First State Technical College for Social Education in Berlin and completed his studies in 1996.

 Zelck is the father of one child.

 Professional career

 After his studies Zelck worked as a social worker for a youth welfare services organization Waschhaus and as a street worker for the outreach project in the Berlin district of Prenzlauer Berg.

-In 1994 while he was still completing his studies he opened Berlin's first hostel, called The backpacker and could be found on the fourth floor of 44 Köthener Straße in Berlin-Kreuzberg.
+In 1994, while he was still completing his studies, he opened Berlin's first hostel, called The backpacker and could be found on the fourth floor of 44 Köthener Straße in Berlin-Kreuzberg.

-In May 1997 opened along with business partner Olaf Juhl Berlin’s Backpackers Hostel (today "baxpax Mitte Hostel") at 102 Chausseestraße in Berlin's Mitte district.
+In May 1997, he opened along with business partner Olaf Juhl Berlin’s Backpackers Hostel (today "baxpax Mitte Hostel") at 102 Chausseestraße in Berlin's Mitte district.
 He gave up his job as a social worker in order to devote himself full-time to the hostel.
-In 2000 the two opened the first hostel in Berlin's Kreuzberg district, baxpax Kreuzberg Hostel.
-In 2006 Zelck and Juhl opened their third hostel, baxpax Downtown Hostel Hotel, located at 28 Ziegelstraße.
+In 2000, the two opened the first hostel in Berlin's Kreuzberg district, baxpax Kreuzberg Hostel.
+In 2006, Zelck and Juhl opened their third hostel, baxpax Downtown Hostel Hotel, located at 28 Ziegelstraße.
 Located there are also the Bar Cosmo-Lounge and the Optica Club.
 All three locations, as well as the Lounge and Club, are still operated today by Zelck and Juhl.

 Art and the Hostel Culture

-From the start Zelck followed the idea to give the hostels an artistic orientation and with this conceived the first Design and Art-Hostel-Concept.
+From the start, Zelck followed the idea to give the hostels an artistic orientation, and with this conceived the first Design and Art-Hostel-Concept.
 He consequently implemented this idea for the first time in 2011 with the complete renovation of the baxpax Mitte Hostel.
-Since the renovation it is officially known as an Art-Hostel.
+Since the renovation, it is officially known as an Art-Hostel.